8 Survival Tips For The Laid Off And Looking

-It can be difficult to stay focused, positive, and proactive when you are laid off, but that is exactly what you need to do if you want to get a job!
+It can be difficult to stay focused, positive, and proactive when you get laid off, but that is exactly what you need to do if you want to get a new job!

 If you're laid off and looking, check out these eight simple tips to get you out of the house and back to work.